gilescope/book-exploring-async-basics/src/introduction.md

 where we try to get a better understanding of all these subjects.

 > We'll only use Rusts standard library.
 The reason for this is that we really want to know how tings
-> work, and Rusts standard library strikes the perfect balance for this task.
+> work, and Rusts standard library strikes the perfect balance for this task providing abstractions
+> but they're thin enough to let us easily peek under the covers to see how things work.

 You don't have to be a Rust programmer to follow along.
 This book will have numerous chapters where we explore concepts, and where the code examples are small and easy to understand, but it will